MartineFighting/learngit/readme.txt

 Git is a version control system.
 It is the most updatest system.
-Git is free software.
+Git is a free software distributed under the GPL.
 It is different from SVM.